opendocsg/opendoc-supreme-court-judgements/2019_SGCA_36/report.md

 ### Appellant’s case

 20     On appeal, Far East reiterated its argument that the SIA Conditions of Contract provides for the entire certification process to come to an end with the issuance of the Final Certificate.
-Since PC 75 was issued after the Final Certificate, it is necessarily invalid and the Adjudication Determination that arose from PC 75 must be set aside.[\[note: 30\]](#Ftn_30) Far East submitted that even if its alleged acceptance of the 18 payment claims is regarded as a waiver of the requirement for a final payment claim to be submitted before the end of the maintenance period under cl 31(11) of the SIA Conditions of Contract, it should not be regarded as a blanket waiver of the _entire_ certification process.[\[note: 31\]](#Ftn_31)
+Since PC 75 was issued after the Final Certificate, it is necessarily invalid and the Adjudication Determination that arose from PC 75 must be set aside.[^30] Far East submitted that even if its alleged acceptance of the 18 payment claims is regarded as a waiver of the requirement for a final payment claim to be submitted before the end of the maintenance period under cl 31(11) of the SIA Conditions of Contract, it should not be regarded as a blanket waiver of the _entire_ certification process.[^31]

 21     Far East also argued that PC 73 should be regarded as a final payment claim as it bears the “substantive hallmarks of a final claim”, notwithstanding Yau Lee’s subjective intentions to the contrary.
-Therefore, PC 75 is invalid as that there is no entitlement under the SIA Conditions of Contract for a contractor to serve any further payment claim after the submission of its final payment claim.[\[note: 32\]](#Ftn_32)
+Therefore, PC 75 is invalid as that there is no entitlement under the SIA Conditions of Contract for a contractor to serve any further payment claim after the submission of its final payment claim.[^32]

 22     With regard to the Judge’s finding that Far East was estopped from raising any objections arising from its failure to file a payment response in relation to PC 75, Far East argued that the duty to speak as set out in _Audi Construction_ does not extend to inoperative payment claims which fall outside the ambit of the SOPA from the outset.
-Since Yau Lee was never entitled to submit PC 75, it follows that Far East did not have a corresponding obligation to raise a payment response to PC 75.[\[note: 33\]](#Ftn_33)
+Since Yau Lee was never entitled to submit PC 75, it follows that Far East did not have a corresponding obligation to raise a payment response to PC 75.[^33]

 23     Finally, Far East argued that Yau Lee’s reliance on PC 75 as a valid payment claim capable of reference to adjudication under the SOPA constitutes a “patent error” which the Adjudicator had failed to apply his mind to.
 Far East cited _Comfort Management_, where it was held that a respondent who had not filed a payment response remains entitled to raise patent errors in the material properly before the adjudicator.
-In the premises, even if Far East had not issued a payment response to PC 75, it should not be precluded from raising a patent error to set aside the Adjudication Determination.[\[note: 34\]](#Ftn_34)
+In the premises, even if Far East had not issued a payment response to PC 75, it should not be precluded from raising a patent error to set aside the Adjudication Determination.[^34]

 ### Respondent’s case

 24     In response, Yau Lee argued that there was nothing in the SIA Form of Contract which precluded it from submitting further payment claims after the issuance of the Final Certificate.
-Yau Lee submitted that even if the Architect failed to provide a payment certificate in response to a payment claim, Far East remains obligated to provide a payment response pursuant to cl 31(3)(b) of the SIA Conditions of Contract if it wishes to raise any objections it had to that payment claim.[\[note: 35\]](#Ftn_35) In any event, even if there were provisions in the SIA Form of Contract which precluded the submission of further payment claims after the issuance of the final certificate, these provisions would be inoperative as they would be regarded as “excluding, modifying, restricting or prejudicing the operation” of the SOPA pursuant to ss 36(1) and (2) of the SOPA.[\[note: 36\]](#Ftn_36)
+Yau Lee submitted that even if the Architect failed to provide a payment certificate in response to a payment claim, Far East remains obligated to provide a payment response pursuant to cl 31(3)(b) of the SIA Conditions of Contract if it wishes to raise any objections it had to that payment claim.[^35] In any event, even if there were provisions in the SIA Form of Contract which precluded the submission of further payment claims after the issuance of the final certificate, these provisions would be inoperative as they would be regarded as “excluding, modifying, restricting or prejudicing the operation” of the SOPA pursuant to ss 36(1) and (2) of the SOPA.[^36]

 25     Yau Lee also cited _Grouteam Pte Ltd v UES Holdings Pte Ltd_ (“_Grouteam_”) as authority for the proposition that pursuant to s 10(4) of the SOPA, repeat claims are permissible as long as they have not been adjudicated upon on the merits.
-As such, even if PC 73 were regarded as the final payment claim, PC 75 is a repeat claim of PC 73 and can thus be validly submitted under the SOPA.[\[note: 37\]](#Ftn_37)
+As such, even if PC 73 were regarded as the final payment claim, PC 75 is a repeat claim of PC 73 and can thus be validly submitted under the SOPA.[^37]

 26     With regard to Far East’s submission that it did not have a duty to speak in relation to PC 75 because it was outside the purview of the SOPA, Yau Lee raised the following arguments.
 First, a respondent’s duty to speak under s 15(3) of the SOPA arises upon service of a payment claim, regardless of whether the adjudicator has threshold or substantive jurisdiction.
 So long as an adjudicator has the power under s 17(3) of the SOPA to determine an objection, a respondent would have the corresponding obligation to raise that objection before the adjudicator.
-As the Adjudicator did have the power under s 17(3) of the SOPA to determine the PC 75 objection, Far East had a corresponding duty to speak which it did not discharge.[\[note: 38\]](#Ftn_38) Second, Far East’s objection as to the validity of PC 75 merely went towards the Adjudicator’s substantive jurisdiction and not his threshold jurisdiction.
+As the Adjudicator did have the power under s 17(3) of the SOPA to determine the PC 75 objection, Far East had a corresponding duty to speak which it did not discharge.[^38] Second, Far East’s objection as to the validity of PC 75 merely went towards the Adjudicator’s substantive jurisdiction and not his threshold jurisdiction.
 So long as there is a purported payment claim and service thereof, the appointed adjudicator will have threshold jurisdiction.
-Matters such as the validity of the payment claim would only go towards the adjudicator’s substantive jurisdiction.[\[note: 39\]](#Ftn_39) In any event, Yau Lee argued that _Audi Construction_ made clear that a respondent has a duty to issue a payment response regardless of its belief as to the validity of the payment claim and service thereof.[\[note: 40\]](#Ftn_40)
+Matters such as the validity of the payment claim would only go towards the adjudicator’s substantive jurisdiction.[^39] In any event, Yau Lee argued that _Audi Construction_ made clear that a respondent has a duty to issue a payment response regardless of its belief as to the validity of the payment claim and service thereof.[^40]

 27     As for Far East’s argument that PC 75 constituted a patent error, Yau Lee submitted that patent errors constitute an exceptional and extremely narrow category of errors.
-In the present case, the validity of PC 75 was an issue of considerable legal complexity and was clearly not an obvious or manifest error.[\[note: 41\]](#Ftn_41)
+In the present case, the validity of PC 75 was an issue of considerable legal complexity and was clearly not an obvious or manifest error.[^41]

 ## Our decision